Renault Vivaquatre: 1933 (1934 model year)

-1936 (1937 Model Year)
+1936 (1937 model year)

 By the time of the 30th Paris Motor Show in October 1936 the Vivaquatre used what appeared to be the same "aérodynamique" body shell as the manufacturer's 6-cylinder models, but from the side it was clear that the nose and therefore the overall length of the car was nevertheless still significantly shorter, reflecting the lesser length of its four cylinder side-valve engine (by now grown to 2,383cc).
 The Vivaquatre was a large car by the standards of the time and place, but its power unit and "familiale"/"utilitaire" character placed it at the bottom end of Renault's extensive range of large cars.
 While the publicity from his principal rival, Andre Citroen, made much of the "tout-acier" ("all-steel") body structure of his modern mass-produced cars, Louis Renault's relationship with Ambi Budd was characterized by a long standing litigation involving alleged patent infringement, and Renault publicity avoided mention of the structural principals used to construct Renault car bodies, but the increasingly curvaceous shapes of the car bodies and the maximisation of shared body panels across several different sizes of car model indicate that Renault car bodies by now had little in common with the heavier labour-intensive timber frame car bodies that had still been mainstream five years earlier.
-For the 1937 model year the Vivaquatre "ADL2" received the new "wrap-around trapedoidal" front grill shared with other Renaults and the headlights integrated into the front wings now had wind-cheating covers.
+For the 1937 model year the Vivaquatre "ADL2" received the new "wrap-around trapedoidal" front grille shared with other Renaults and the headlights integrated into the front wings now had wind-cheating covers.
 Plain disc wheels were replaced by disc wheels each with 12 holes placed in a ring pattern between the hub and the outer rim of the wheel.
 The sloping rear made it possible to include an extra bulge for a boot//trunk accessible from outside, although the entry-level cars came without any opening at the back apart from the flap that covered the now horizontally stowed spare wheel.
 Although the bodies were more streamlined, the range of standard bodies listed was not so different.
 The five body types (with listed prices also little changed, reflecting several deflationary years experienced at this stage of the economic depression) at the 1936 motor show were: